2006 AMC 12A Problem 22

 Solution:

 Place the hexagon at the center of the circle.
-There are six congruent arcs from which three whole sides are visible; since the total probability is each arc measures
+Corresponding to each vertex is an arc from which only the two sides meeting there are entirely visible.
+These six congruent arcs make up the complementary probability 12,\tfrac{1}{2}, so each arc measures 30.30^\circ.

 Thus, the correct answer is D.